Reduce prices to make life bearable for consumers - Trade Minister

-Minister of Trade and Industry, Kobina Tahir Hammond, has implored members of the Chamber of Commerce and Industry and other business owners to reduce their prices and help make life a little bearable for the consumer.
+Mr Kobina Tahir Hammond, the Minister of Trade and Industry, has implored members of the Chamber of Commerce and Industry and other business owners to reduce their prices and help make life a little bearable for the consumer.

 He said this was for the sake of their corporate social responsibility to their consumers and the country.